 Hy-Fi offers a captivating physical environment and a new paradigm for sustainable architecture.
 In 2014, we tested and refined a new low-energy biological building material, manufactured 10,000 compostable bricks, constructed a 13-meter-tall tower, hosted public cultural events for three months, disassembled the structure, composted the bricks, and returned the resulting soil to local community gardens.
 This successful experiment offers many possibilities for future construction.

-Developed in collaboration with Airbus, Autodesk, and APWorks, the Bionic Parition is the world’s largest metal 3D printed airplane component.
-The partition is a dividing wall between the seating area and the galley of a plane, and it is a challenging component to design because of requirements to include a cutout for emergency stretcher access and to hold a fold-down seat for cabin attendants.
-The new Bionic Partition—created through a pioneering combination of generative design, 3D printing, and advanced materials—is almost 50% lighter than current designs, and it is also stronger.
-This weight savings translates to fuel savings and carbon reduction.
-The final design illustrates custom “bio computation” developed by The Living, and it demonstrates an ultra-high-performance result beyond typical engineering rules of thumb.
-The Bionic Partition is currently undergoing 16G crash testing as part of the process for certification and integration into the current fleet of A320 planes.
+Developed in collaboration with Airbus, Autodesk, and APWorks, the Bionic Parition is the world’s largest metal 3D-printed airplane component.
+The partition is a dividing wall between the seating area and the galley of a plane, and it is a challenging component to design because of its complex functional and structural requirements.
+The new Bionic Partition—created through a combination of generative design, 3D printing, and advanced materials—is almost 50% lighter than current designs, and it is also stronger.
+This weight savings translates to fuel savings and carbon emission reduction (potentially over one million metric tons per year).

-Black Lake is a ten-minute song from Bjork’s new album 'Vulnicura' and the culmination of her retrospective at the Museum of Modern Art.
-We worked with Bjork and filmmaker Andrew Thomas Huang to create a multi-media experience with immersive audio, video, and enclosure.
-Each element is designed to resonate with the others to create a one-of-a-kind experience.
+Black Lake is a ten-minute song from Bjork’s album Vulnicura and was also the culmination and centerpiece of her retrospective at the Museum of Modern Art.
+The museum installation involved a collaboration with Björk and filmmaker Andrew Thomas Huang to bring together audio, video, and physical space.
+Each element was designed to resonate with the others and to create an intense immersive experience.